LukeLR/scripts/README.md

 # scripts
-Scripts I use in other projects or daily use
+Scripts I use in other projects or in daily use

 ##Contents
 ####check-string-in-file.lua